 - If the student is not satisfied with the outcome of their complaint, they can ask their provider to review the decision (appeal).

-- If the student is still not satisfied with the decision, they can contact our Office to lodge a complaint.
+- If the student is still not satisfied with the decision, they can contact us to lodge a complaint.

 What providers should consider when handling a student’s complaint